obiuzoma/Excel-Superstore-Dashboard/README.md

 This Excel dashboard analysis is aimed to aid super store decision-makers with data deriven insight, forstering strategic growth and competitiveness in the sales market

-To enhance the understanding of sales dynamic and performance Identification of geographical area with high and low sales potentials Insights to product performance, aiding in inventory and marketing decisions Actionable recommendations for optimizing sales and profits across various dimensions.
+-To enhance the understanding of sales dynamic and performance -Identification of geographical area with high and low sales potentials -Insights to product performance, aiding in inventory and marketing decisions -Actionable recommendations for optimizing sales and profits across various dimensions.

 **KPI (Key Performance Indicator)**